POSTMAN, 2023

 The existing recents section

-I revamped the Recent Workspaces section to provide a smart list of all recently used elements, which the user can categorise using filters.
+I revamped the Recent Workspaces section to provide a smart list of all recently used elements, which the user can categorize using filters.

 I've shown few of the contesting explorations amongst many alongside the selected one.